 and ballads in part from those he heard growing up in Eastern Kentucky,

-from several southern states.
+several southern states.
 The collection includes some biographical

-notes covering Combs' early life, and his own recollections of his
+notes covering Combs' early life, and his own recollections of

-early childhood and description of traditional songs in mountain
+his early childhood and description of traditional songs in mountain